6 Strategies for Real ROI from F&B Technology Investments

 Many companies are adopting a “two-speed” approach:

-• Quick wins—initiatives like predictive maintenance or automated quality checks that deliver fast results.
+• Quick wins—operational efficiency initiatives like predictive maintenance or automated quality checks that deliver fast results.

-• Foundational investments—such as ERP modernization or integrated supply chain systems that take longer but build lasting value.
+• Foundational technology investments—such as ERP modernization or integrated supply chain systems that take longer but build lasting business value

 Just 27% of executives surveyed describe their tech as fully aligned to business objectives.